It’s only a matter of time before the leaf peeping guides take over your timeline. Here’s where you can go to fill your feed with Instagram envy.

 Check out 10 hot shows to see this month.

 6. SPORTS VENUES

-The Cubs are holding on in the race to October (maybe next year, Sox?), and Wrigley Field is already one of the most-Instagrammed venues in the city.
+Historic Wrigley Field, with it's iconic marquee and lovely ivy-covered walls, is one of the most-Instagrammed venues in the city.
 You can take a tour of this historic ballpark for even more photo ops.

 Feeling nostalgic?
 The Chicago Sports Museum houses some of the city’s most revered sports memorabilia, as well as immersive exhibits that will put you center court for your Instagram moment.

 Some of Chicago’s best art and architecture events happen in the fall, and this year, we’re debuting two of the most stunning attractions along the Chicago River.

 For two hours each night, Art on theMART will light up the façade of one of Chicago’s most expansive buildings.
 Local artists are designing light sequences that project across the river onto theMART (formerly the Merchandise Mart), creating the world’s largest digital display ever.